WARNING: This website may contain the voices and images of Aboriginal people who have died.

 The series derives from a University of Wollongong research project funded by the Australian Research Council.
 It examines cross-cultural influences and relationships at three Aboriginal art organisations: Warlukurlangu Art Centre inYuendemu, NT (approx. 280 km north-west of Alice Springs), Buku-Larrnggay Mulka Art Centre in Yirrkala, NE Arnhem Land (approx. 700km east of Darwin) and proppaNOW, an artists’ collective in Brisbane.

 This series is devised and produced by Siobhan McHugh, Associate Professor in Journalism at the University of Wollongong, in association with art historian Ian McLean, Hugh Ramsay Chair of Contemporary Art at the University of Melbourne, and Margo Neale, Senior Indigenous Curator at the National Museum of Australia and Adjunct Professor at the Australian National University.
-The oral history collection is proposed for archiving at the National Library of Australia.
+The core oral history collection is proposed for archiving at the National Library of Australia.

 This short article, “Aboriginal Art: is it a white thing?” describes one aspect of our findings.